Axway/agents-mulesoft/CONTRIBUTING.md

-# Open Development
+# Contributing

+Welcome to the Axway MuleSoft Agents.
+Contributions are welcome from anyone.
 All work on this project happens directly on GitHub.
 Both core team members and external contributors send pull requests which go through the same review process.

 # Prerequisites